Surfy567/blue-green-todo-api/README.md

  The GitHub Actions workflow **deploy.yml** runs on every push to **main** and performs the following:

+1. Checks out the latest code.

-1. Builds the Docker image for the new version.
+2. Installs the Docker Compose plugin on the self-hosted runner.

-2. Deploys the container to the inactive environment (blue or green).

-3. Runs automated health checks on the new environment.

-4. If successful, switches the traffic to the new environment.

-5. Cleans up the old environment.
+3. Stops and removes existing containers (blue, green, and proxy).

+4. Rebuilds and redeploys all containers using Docker Compose.

+5. Traffic is served via Nginx based on static configuration.

+At this stage, the pipeline does not alternate environments, perform health checks, or dynamically switch traffic.
+These are planned improvements.

 ## Deployment details

-- The pipeline uses tags **blue** and **green** to deploy alternating environments.

-- Health checks ensure the new deployment is healthy before switching traffic.
+- All containers (todo-blue, todo-green, and todo-proxy) are rebuilt and redeployed on every run.

+- Nginx (todo-proxy) statically routes traffic to either the blue or green container — this is configured manually in nginx/nginx.conf.

-- The active environment is exposed on port 3000 for end-users.
+- The app is accessible on port 3000 via the reverse proxy.

-- The entire process ensures zero downtime.
+- This setup currently results in minimal downtime, but is not yet zero-downtime.

  ## Troubleshooting

- - Ensure Docker daemon is running on your deployment machine.
+- Ensure Docker Daemon is running on your deployment machine.

-- Verify self-hosted runner is active and connected.
+- Verify the self-hosted runner is active and connected to your repo.

-- Check port 3000 is not blocked or used by another app.
+- Make sure port 3000 is not blocked or in use by another app.

 - Review GitHub Actions logs for deployment failures.